moorhen-coot/MoorhenElectron/README.md

 ## **Using a complete CCP4/Refmac monomer library(Advanced)**

-Before doing steps 3-5 of **Build Instruction**, replace `public/baby-gru/monomers` with a complete copy of the monomer linbrary from a CCP4 installation or from the [LMB github repository](https://github.com/MonomerLibrary/monomers).
-If you have already built, then do as steps 5-6 of previous section (**Updating the Moorhen module**).
+Before doing step 5 of **Build Instruction**, replace `public/baby-gru/monomers` with a complete copy of the monomer linbrary from a CCP4 installation or from the [LMB github repository](https://github.com/MonomerLibrary/monomers).

 ## **References**